3 Ways to Move to Canada Without Work Experience

 The Working Holiday Visa Program

-Suppose you're looking to come to Canada for the chance to work and travel.
+Suppose you're looking to come to Canada to work and travel.
 In that case, the best visa pathway for you is getting a Canada Working Holiday Visa via the International Experience Canada (IEC).
-This visa program is specifically designed for young people travelling through Canada, allowing them to earn money while they stay.
-It's primarily for those looking for contract or seasonal work in Canada, such as ski instructors, fruit pickers, or summer camp guides.
+This visa program is specifically designed for young people traveling through Canada, allowing them to earn money while they stay.
+It's primarily for those looking for contracts or seasonal work in Canada, such as ski instructors, fruit pickers, or summer camp guides.

 Eligible Countries in the International Experience Canada (IEC) Program

-If you aren't on that list, you may still be able to apply for a Working Holiday Visa.
-However, you must apply via a recognized organization like GO International, SWAP Working Holidays or Stepwest.
+If you aren't on that list, you may still be able to apply for a Working Holiday Visa Canada.
+However, you must apply via recognized organizations like GO International, SWAP Working Holidays, or Stepwest.

 Certain countries only allow you to get a Working Holiday Visa once.
 Others allow you to do so twice, but only in different streams.
-Even if you get multiple Invitations To Apply (ITAs) for the IEC, you won't get your Working Holiday Visa if your country won't allow it.
-So make sure you know your country's status before applying.
+Even if you get multiple Invitations To Apply (ITAs) for the IEC, you will only get your Working Holiday Visa Canada if your country allows it.
+So ensure you know your country's status before applying.

-You must fulfill other basic requirements, outside of making sure you're from one of the 35 listed countries, before starting the application process to ensure your best chances.
+Before starting the application process, you must fulfill other basic requirements outside of ensuring you're from one of the 35 listed countries to ensure your best chances.
 They are as follows:

 • Valid passport